lynnlangit/gcp-for-bioinformatics/1_Files_&_Data/SQL-queries/SQLQuestions.md

         WHERE table_name="experiments"

 ---
+**Q1a: Write a SQL query to return the names of experiments performed by Tommy Student**
+    - GCP BigQuery DATASET: `gcp-for-bioinformatics.sql_genomics_examples.experiments`
+    - TABLE: `experiments`
+    - SQL Keywords/Pattern:

+        SELECT column1 AS c1, column2 AS c2
+        FROM table1 AS t1
+        WHERE t1.c1 = 'stringValue'

-**Q1: Write a SQL query to return the names of experiments performed by Tommy Student after Jan 1, 2004**
+**Q1b: Write a SQL query to return the names of experiments performed by Tommy Student after Jan 1, 2004**
     - GCP BigQuery DATASET: `gcp-for-bioinformatics.sql_genomics_examples.experiments`
     - TABLE: `experiments`
     - SQL Keywords/Pattern: